lelinmeher/Challange/README.md

 - We should have an actuator endpoint enabled to check application health and get the information of running applications.
 - We should have logging mechanism with correlation  ID for all the requests.
 - We can create BDD test cases to test end to end application with acceptance criteria
 - We can have acceptance tests and integration tests .
+- We can add swagger API to describe the API details